RBC Direct Investing is an online brokerage platform for self-directed investors who want to trade stocks, ETFs, and other investment securities.

 It is regulated by the Investment Industry Regulatory Organization of Canada (IIROC) and is a member of the Canadian Investor Protection Fund (CIPF).

-CIPF membership means that your investment accounts is protected by up to 1 million should the bank become insolvent.
+CIPF membership means that your investment accounts are protected by up to 1 million should the bank become insolvent.

 RBC Direct Investing clients enjoy an Online Security Guarantee.
 You will be reimbursed 100% for direct losses to your account resulting from unauthorized transactions (terms and conditions apply).